cara-tm/pat_article_social/help.md

 ##Plugin Preferences

 After installation, choose "Admin"->"Preferences" tab to access this plugin prefs and to set the "cache" directory.
-Default: /root/cache.
+Default: /root/cache; the default markup for the short txp:twttr tag; the default delay to cache the share counts.

-Note: you need to create this cache directory; this plugin doesn't.
+Note: you need to create the cache directory; this plugin doesn't.

 ##Uninstallation